About Asset Management

 About the New York City Pension Funds

-The Systems, as of March 31, 2016, have approximately $160 billion of assets under management, constituting the fourth largest public pension plan in the U.S. These five pension funds comprising the Systems are the New York City Employees’ Retirement System (NYCERS), the Teachers’ Retirement System of the City of New York (TRS), the New York City Police Pension Fund (POLICE), the New York City Fire Department Pension Fund (Fire), and the New York City Board of Education Retirement System (BERS).
+The Systems, as of February 2017, have over $175 billion in assets under management, constituting the fourth largest public pension plan in the U.S. These five pension funds comprising the Systems are the New York City Employees’ Retirement System (NYCERS), the Teachers’ Retirement System of the City of New York (TRS), the New York City Police Pension Fund (POLICE), the New York City Fire Pension Fund (Fire), and the New York City Board of Education Retirement System (BERS).

 Each pension fund is financially independent and provides its members the pension benefits and other benefits to which they are legally entitled.
 The funds necessary to finance these benefits are accumulated through contributions from members, participating employers, and investment earnings of the funds.